 - Don’t let your font size drop below 12

 2. Test your site on a range of mobile devices

 Responsive design means that your site works well on any device that accesses it.
 Have you ensured that this is the case?

 You would be surprised how many people don’t.
-Luckily, the good DIY site platforms are built to be responsive.
+Luckily, good DIY site platforms are built to be responsive.
 This doesn’t mean you don’t have to test.

 Testing means checking everything, from all pages and forms to social media sharing.
 Basically, you are looking to see if everything works and looks as it should from a mobile device.

-Constructive feedback is also a very good thing, so track down friends and family who can test it for you and see what they think about the operation of your site on their device.
+Constructive feedback is also a very good thing, so track down friends and family who can test it for you and see what they think about the operation of your site on their devices.
 It’s easy for us to get caught up in our own things, after all, you know what everything should look like and do, what is the site like for someone who doesn’t?